Easy Delivery Co. Horror Guide: Secrets, Bunkers, and Tone

 FinalBoss·6/8/2026·9 min read

-If you came to Easy Delivery Co. expecting a pure survival-horror game, reset that expectation immediately.
-The game’s horror is real, but it is not built around combat, chase sequences, or nonstop jump scares.
-It is a relaxing delivery and driving sim first, with unsettling atmosphere, hidden story material, and optional secret-hunting layered on top.
-In practical terms, the horror content is something you encounter by pushing past routine deliveries and exploring the spaces the game does not loudly advertise.
+If you came to Easy Delivery Co. expecting survival horror, reset that now.
+The horror is real, but it is not combat, chase sequences, or constant jump scares.
+This is a relaxing delivery and driving sim first, with unsettling atmosphere and a layer of hidden, namable secrets stitched on top.
+You reach the horror by pushing past routine deliveries and into the spaces the game does not advertise: bunkers, radio towers, and collectibles scattered across three regions.

 Advertisement